Sunday brunch atop Vail Mountain at Game Creek Restaurant

 Once at the restaurant you may choose to sit either outside on the multi-tiered deck, with views spreading west down the Gore Creek Valley and south of Holy Cross Mountain, or in the European chalet styled dining room.

 After selecting a large round table to accommodate our large party, we placed our drink orders and were directed to the brunch buffet.
 “Buffet” feels too glib a term for the gourmet spread.
-Each Sunday Game Creek’s Executive Chef K. David Clawson changes the selection to make the most of seasonal ingredients.
-“We definitely try to take advantage of local summer produce,” says Clawson, “anything Colorado and seasonal, we like to get out there on the menu.”
+Each Sunday Game Creek’s Executive Chef Collin Meyer changes the selection to make the most of seasonal ingredients.
+“We definitely try to take advantage of local summer produce,” says Meyer, “anything Colorado and seasonal, we like to get out there on the menu.”

 He also builds the menu around a certain theme each week, with Coloradan, South Western and Asian flavors inspiring many of the menus.
 While the dishes change, the structure of the buffet is constant: a selection of hot breakfast staples with distinctive gourmet twists, an omelet station, selection of composed salads, freshly baked breads with various dips and spreads, antipastos and tapas, piles of fresh fruit and an extensive dessert display.
 On our visit there was even Colorado lamb at a carving station.
 The one menu item that does not change each week is Game Creek’s signature cedar planked smoked salmon – a favorite among members.